monkeyusage/yaramdb/README.md

-# KeyValue Store using OCAML
+# KeyValue Store using OCAML/F#

 Get the power and cleanliness of Rust without worrying about garbage collection

-To compile the project run the compile bash script
+To compile the project run the compile bash/batch script